Do You Refuse To Use Your Artistic Gifts? This is the danger…

 - giving up on something, that wants to be expressed by your soul… something that is essentially YOU?

-- looking at it as play – while you feel, you have “no time” for play.
+- looking at creativity as play – while you have “no time” to play.
 (Play is essential for wholehearted living – Brene Brown.
 Play is one of the ingredients of happy life – Martha Beck.)

-When an artist ignores the inner need to paint, dance, sign, sculpt, build – the gift is wasted and – naturally – the self esteem of the person suffers – because the time is spent on things that will never give so much satisfaction, so much depth, so much meaning.
+When an artist ignores the inner need to paint, dance, sign, sculpt, build – the gift is wasted and – naturally – the self esteem of the person suffers – because she spends her time on things that have no meaning.

 2. Wasting the life force.

-But we are ok to invest time, energy, talents where we lose: on things that don’t nourish us, work that makes us sick, people who take away joy.
-What may seem as small compromise over time reflects later as a depression, the spiritual crisis.
+We waste our time, energy, talents on things that deplete us, on work that makes us sick, on people who take away joy.
+What may seem as small compromise, over time turns into a depression, a spiritual crisis.

 The cases when we can quit day job and focus on art are rare, (yet not impossible), but when we can invest just one hour daily, or a weekend, to express our creativity – it changes everything.
 Because the energy that you get from it allows you to survive easier the “ real job”